rust-lang/rust-bindgen/CONTRIBUTING.md

 the combined and preprocessed input headers, which is usable as an isolated, standalone test case.

-Note that the preprocessor likely removed all comments, so if the bug you're trying to pin down involves source annotations (for example, `/** <div rustbindgen opaque> */`), then you will have to manually reapply them to the preprocessed file.

 ### Writing a Predicate Script

 Writing a `predicate.sh` script for a `bindgen` test case is fairly